 The Department revised its Rules and Regulations for the Allocation of Water from Lake Michigan (IL Admin.
 Code, Title 17, Part 3730) in November 2014.
-Water Year 2016 (October 2015 - September 2016) was the second year implementing these revisions.
-Here is a very brief summary of actions taken in the past year.
+Water Year 2017 (October 2016 - September 2017) marks the third year the new standard has been employed.
+Here is a summary of actions taken in the past year.

-- Water Year 2016 was the second year the Department implemented its Non-Revenue Water standard.
 The standard limits non-revenue water so that it is less than 12% of net annual pumpage, decreasing to 10% in Water Year 2019.
 Water systems not in compliance with the non-revenue standard have been required to prepare and submit a water system improvement plan.
-Communities that have submitted a water system improvement plan are required to submit progress reports each year with the LMO-2 form. - The Department is currently in the process of ensuring that all Local/Municipal plumbing codes/ordinances are being updated to require that new and replacement plumbing fixtures be a labeled WaterSense product and all lawn sprinkling ordinances have been revised to comply with the Department's new regulations.
+Communities that have submitted a water system improvement plan are required to submit progress reports each year to the Department of Natural Resources, Office of Water Resources with their LMO-2 form.